ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.9.3 Tournament Operator may additionally invite from the VRS or include Open Qualifiers.

+3.10 **Additional Rules**

+3.10.1 Tournament Operator will declare a forfeit in any match in which a roster does not field at least three of the Invited Roster Athletes for the entirety of the match.

 ### 4. Announcements and Publication of Tournament Information.